-Any details regarding frequency and number of supervisory sessions should be worked out between the training establishment, the supervisor and the student or supervisee.
-When formalising a contract like this, it is also necessary to clarify any other relevant details, including details about students assessment and the degree of responsibility and accountability which the supervisor has to the student's training establishment.
+In its Ethical Framework (2013), the BACP states its supervision requirements for accredited courses; however, other courses may provide their own details in relation to frequency and number of supervisory sessions.
+These details should be worked out between the training establishment, the supervisor and the student or supervisee.
+When formalising a contract, it is also necessary to clarify any other relevant details, including those relating to student assessment and the degree of responsibility and accountability the supervisor has to the student's training establishment.